-Tanjong Malim Concentrate Rubber Factory was the first centre in the Group to be awarded the “Environmental Management Systems Approval Certificate – MS ISO 14001″ with regards to safeguarding the environment.
+Tanjong Malim Concentrate Rubber Factory was the first centre in the Group to be awarded the “Environmental Management Systems Approval Certificate – MS ISO 14001″ for safeguarding the environment.

-Launch of the Group’s 93 ha property development project known as “Desa Coalfields” off Sungai Buloh, Selangor.
+Launch of the Group’s 93 ha property development project known as ‘Desa Coalfields’ off Sungai Buloh in Selangor Darul Ehsan.

-Acquisition of 48% equity in PT Sekarbumi Alamlestari which owns 6,203 ha of oil palm plantation land together with a 30 tn/hr mill in Sumatra, Indonesia.
+Acquisition of 48% equity in P.T.
+Sekarbumi Alamlestari which owns 6,203 ha of oil palm plantation land together with a 30 tn/hr mill in Sumatera, Indonesia.

-Official launch of KLK Newsletter for the Group’s employees by the Chairman/CEO of the Group, Dato’ Lee Oi Hian.
+The official launch of the KLK Newsletter for the Group’s employees by the Chairman and Chief Executive Officer of the KLK Group, Dato’ Lee Oi Hian.

 Delisting of the Company’s shares from the London Stock Exchange.

 Acquisition of 51% of Davos Life Science Pte.
-Ltd., Singapore, a start-up company manufacturing nutroceutical, cosmetoceutical and pharmaceutical products.
+Ltd., Singapore; a start-up company manufacturing nutraceutical, cosmeceutical and pharmaceutical products.

-Acquistion of 51% of Stolthaven (Westport) Sdn Bhd, which operates an independent common user liquid storage facility.
+Acquisition of 51% of Stolthaven (Westport) Sdn.
+Bhd., which operates an independent common user liquid storage facility.